ferrumnet/yellowpaper/YELLOWPAPER.md

 Any node that wants to accept an *Fe*, needs to be able to trace its value to the original proof of burn transaction that created that *Fe*.
 The tracing is not any different than chasing the parent of each transaction.
 The node needs to have the appropriate plugin installed to be able to validate the edge transaction and ensure the *Fe* has real value according to the external network.

+### Issuing Tokens

+Currently Ethereum network is used for issuing ERC-20 token.
+ERC-20 Tokens are not first class citizens of the Ethereum network.
+Instead, they are generated using a specific type of smart contract that manages gigantic hash-maps.
+This is on of the main reasons that the transactions on ERC-20 tokens are not scalable.

+ Ferrum is designed to allow developers to create new tokens. *Fe(BTC)* or *Fe(ETH)* are tokens that are backed by external value.
+In Ferrum, we introduce a new type of transaction, which we call the *Genesis Transaction*.
+The genesis transaction issues a new set of tokens that are not backed by anything.
+A genesis transaction has the following extra fields: *Number of tokens*, and *Is Open Ended*.
+The genesis transaction can be created by a smart contract or a normal account.
+The creator of an open ended genesis transaction can create more genesis transactions.
+The only account able to spend from the genesis transaction is the originator, being a normal account or a smart contract.

 ### Incentives

 To ensure the equivalence of values in the *Ferrum* network with the external network, it is specifically designed to be inflation free.
 Any inflation (creation of *Fe* not backed with an external currency) will create more *Fe(X)* than burned currency from *X*  which disrupts the value equivalency between *Fe(X)* and *X*.
 This means we cannot reward people with *Fe(X)* for converting external currencies.